PhiTux/schoco/README.md

       # sets the amount of java-workers

       - SECRET_KEY=secret
-      # used for session token
+      # used for session token - run 'openssl rand -base64 32' to generate a random key.
+Changing it and restarting the backend will log out all users!

       - TEACHER_KEY=teacherkey
       # this is the 'password' that is used to create new teacher-accounts.
 It must only be known to the teachers.